Talalx2002/Ecommerce-APP/README.md

 # Ecommerce-APP

-## Description
 Welcome to the Ecommerce-APP project!
 This application provides a seamless experience for users to engage in online shopping activities.
 Below, you'll find an overview of the various screens within the app:

+## Description
+This project is an E-commerce application developed using Firebase and React Native.
+It consists of various screens including a login page, seller screen, buyer screen, cart screen, and checkout screen.

 **Login Page**
 ![Login Page](https://github.com/Talalx2002/Ecommerce-APP/assets/98464284/e609c7c2-e531-4709-b1a2-0eb4858e2f5c)